cyberjaffy/Load-Balancer-Solution-With-Apache/self-study.md

    - **When to use**: Use sticky sessions when backend servers store session-specific data locally.
 If your application uses a shared session store (like Redis or a database), sticky sessions are usually not needed.

 ---

-## Next Steps

-- Set up a small Apache load balancer in a lab environment.
-- Test both **L4** and **L7** traffic distribution and observe the differences.
-- Experiment with **sticky sessions** using `mod_proxy_balancer` and see how it affects user experience when session data is stored on a single server.